kiwi0fruit/ultimate-question/README.md

 ## 10. Links and discuss [≡][toc]{#links-and-discuss}

 * If you feel like you want to add something to the article or to rewrite it - feel free to fork it [on GitHub](https://github.com/kiwi0fruit/ultimate-question), edit and make a pull request,
-* News concerning the research and discussion would appear in this blog: [zagubisalo.tumblr.com](http://zagubisalo.tumblr.com), [Subscibe to RSS](http://zagubisalo.tumblr.com/rss),
 * You can discuss the letter [on GitHub](https://github.com/kiwi0fruit/ultimate-question/issues/2),
+* News concerning the research and discussion would appear in this blog: [zagubisalo.tumblr.com](http://zagubisalo.tumblr.com) ([subscibe to RSS](http://zagubisalo.tumblr.com/rss)), [GitHub discussion](https://github.com/kiwi0fruit/ultimate-question/issues/2) and subreddit: [r/DigitalPhilosophy](https://www.reddit.com/r/DigitalPhilosophy/),
 * Or send me Email:
   <img src="https://78.media.tumblr.com/e11f74e198e07709d1d22ef380cef1a2/tumblr_inline_mqqmymPPYj1qd1fz4.png" width="250">
 * [Markdown source code](https://github.com/kiwi0fruit/ultimate-question).